ervardaan/UW-MADISON-CS-354/cs 354 spring 2023/P1/development.md

+RESUME DESCRIPTION-

+Leveraged Linux command-line tools and GCC compiler to preprocess, compile, assemble, and link C programs, resulting in efficient and optimized executable files.

 - copy file decode.c from `/p/course/cs354-deppeler/public/code/p1/decode.c`
 #  Preprocessing Phase(-E)
 - Preprocessing is the first phase of the build process, which prepares a C source file for compiling.